EricZinda/Perplexity/backlog.md

 - Need to update the ubuntu and M1 grammar to 2024

+- USER: I will order the steak.
+I don't understand the way you are using: order

 - Should always repeat the current state at the end of an error "That's all for now" --> "I don't know the words: that"
     - Need to pass state to error handler

 - "for the moment" should be ignored
-    - also at the moment
+    - also "at the moment"

 - we'd both like waters to drink please.
     - ignore "both"